Personal Requirements

 I haven’t been contacted about my interest in volunteering, should I submit another form?

-It is not necessary to submit a second form if you have already submitted one.
-Some brigades only meet once a month and new potentially members need to be discussed at brigade meetings which can delay the process.
+No. It is not necessary to submit a second form if you have already submitted one.
+Some brigades only meet once a month and potential members need to be discussed at brigade meetings which can delay the process.

 How long will the process take to become a volunteer?

-After you express your interest online, it could take a few months before you are accepted into a brigade.
+After you express your interest online, there are several steps that must be completed.
+Refer to the Application Process.
+Every individual application is different, and, in some cases, it could take a few months before you are accepted into a brigade.
 Some brigades only meet once a month and new applications need to be reviewed and voted on at brigade meetings.

 Example of a recruitment process: (this can vary slightly depending on the brigade)

-- Successful members invited to an info night and/or interview
+- Applicants invited to an information night and/or interview

 - CFA induction

-- General Firefighter training course is scheduled (for firefighters (operational volunteers)).
-This can be several months later and training itself can take up to 3-6 months.
-No incidents can be attended until you have completed all training.
+- General Firefighter training course is scheduled for firefighters (operational volunteers).
+Due to scheduling, this can be several months later and the training itself can take up to 3-6 months.
+New members cannot attend incidents until the relevant training has been completed.

 What happens if I sign up but then find out it is not for me?